kellyjonbrazil/jc/docs/parsers/rsync.md

 jc - JSON CLI output utility `rsync` command output parser

 Supports the `-i` or `--itemize-changes` options with all levels of verbosity.

-Will also process the rsync log file generated with the `--log-file` option and the `-i` or `--itemize-changes` options.
+This parser will process the STDOUT output or a log file generated with the `--log-file` option.

 Usage (cli):